 6. The Palm Tree Pose

 - Begin by standing still.
-Then take a deep breath and raise your arms above your head, interlocking the fingers.
+Take a deep breath, and raise your arms above your head, interlocking the fingers.

-The entire vertebral column gets a workout, loosening the stiffness and helping achieve a strong balance physically and mentally.
+The entire vertebral column gets a workout, loosening stiffness and helping achieve a strong balance, physically and mentally.

 7. The Downward Dog Pose

-- Relax down by bending knees and resting your chest down.
+- Relax down by bending the knees, and resting your chest down.

-Right from making your legs stronger, it affects internally by stimulating digestion, improving breathing and bringing mental calm.
+It makes your legs stronger, and it affects you internally by stimulating digestion, improving breathing, and bringing mental calm.